ClimateCompatibleGrowth/CORE-WESM/docs/index.rst

 CORE-WESM has been developed to support the integration of county and national energy planning in Kenya in line with the Integrated National Energy Plan (INEP) process.
 The model aims to support the integration of county energy plans (CEPs) and priorities into the county-national integrated energy planning process.
 It does not intend to replace modelling to inform CEP development.

-More information on the context and background to the model can be found in this `scoping report`_ and `preprint2`_.
+More information on the context and background to the model can be found in this `scoping report`_ and `preprint`_.

 Overarching approach and workflow